juanpc2018/Ext4-File-System-v1-vs.-v2/README.md

 a Ram Drive or a File Server is like the Oxygen molecule.

-Different File Systems repel each other like Molecules with the same charge.
+Different File Systems repel each other like Molecules with the same charge. like water & oil, immiscible in normal conditions.

-What is the Best File System for HDD bigger than 2TB ? many hard leasons ahead.
+¿What is the Best File System for HDD bigger than 2TB ? hard leasons ahead.